-Westchase Ballroom 1-2 McAllen ISD Team Room

-Westchase Ballroom 3 Kirkpatrick Elementary and Middle School Team Room

-Westchase Ballroom 4 AWTY International School Team Room

-Briarpark Room K-1, Primary and Middle School award ceremony

-Richmond Room 1-2 T.H.
-Rogers Team Room

-Richmond Room 3 Henderson Middle School Team Room

-Executive Boardroom Computer/Pairing Room

-Diplomat Boardroom Tournament Director Room

-Rosegarden Additional parent waiting area.
+Westchase Ballroom 1 Crusader Chess Club Team Room Westchase Ballroom 2 Russell Elementary Team Room Westchase Ballroom 3 NL Trevino Team Room Westchase Ballroom 4 AWTY International School Team Room Briarpark Rooms TBD team rooms Richmond Room 1 Our Lady of Sorrows Team Room Richmond Room 2-3 T.H.
+Rogers Team Room Diplomat Boardroom Computer/Pairing Room Private Dining Room Tournament Director Room Rosegarden Additional parent waiting area.
 Note that this room will be overflow breakfast eating area so no tables may be reserved.

-Grand Pavilion K-1, Primary and Elementary Playing area.
+Grand Pavilion K-1, Primary, Elementary and Middle School J V and Novice Playing area.
 Note that there will be some theatre style seating in the playing room.
 K-1 and Primary parents have priority for these chairs.
 Note that if the room gets too loud or if anyone is disruptive, the room will be closed to parents and spectators.

-Grand Pavilion Foyer Cajun Chess, F & B Tee Shirt sales, ChessKids.com area, Parent waiting area, Pairings and Standings for K-1, Primary and Elementary.
+Grand Pavilion Foyer Cajun Chess, F & B Tee Shirt sales, Parent waiting area, Pairings and Standings for K-1, Primary, Elementary and Middle School J V nd Novice.
 (Note that there will be additional pairings in the room.)
 Master Team list will be on a table near the playing areas.